-We have originally produced this dataset in the Study project (2010) for the Rhizome of the City exhibition in the Museum of Science and Technology in Belgrade, which explored the artists' cognitive mapping through the GPS and the Internet.
-We combined the Track Log path (longitude, latitude and altitude) (Figure 3) with the geopaths of the IP routes for the websites we had been browsing while the GPS receiver was running the Track Log (Grba 2010b).
+We have originally produced this dataset in the Study project (2010) for the Rhizome of the City exhibition in the Museum of Science and Technology in Belgrade, which explored the artists' cognitive mapping through GPS and the Internet.
+We combined the Track Log path (longitude, latitude and altitude) (Figure 3) with the geopaths of the IP routes for the websites we had been browsing while the GPS receiver was running the Track Log [7].

 Figure 3.
-Horizontal projection of the Track Log path.
+High resolution horizontal projection of the Track Log path.

-2D Animation
+2.2 2D Animation

-The recorded Track Log is a complete spatiotemporal dataset in which the three-dimensional spatial points (longitude, latitude, and altitude) carry the timestamps.
-When interpreted in its original sense-3D points interpolated over time-it implies movement.
-To make the 2D animation, we used the timestamps of the longitude and latitude waypoint data to move a red dot along the horizontal projection of the Track Log path, speeding up the 630,971 seconds of the real-time record into 281.233 seconds (4 minutes and 41 seconds at 30fps).
+The recorded Track Log is a complete spatiotemporal dataset consisting of spatial coordinates (longitude, latitude and altitude) and timestamps.
+When interpreted in its original sense-3D points time-it interpolated over implies movement.
+To make the 2D animation in Study 7/0 we used the timestamps of the 2D waypoint data (longitude and latitude) to move a red dot along the horizontal projection of the Track Log path, speeding up the 630,971 seconds of the real-time record into 4 minutes and 41 seconds (281.233 seconds at 30fps).

 We created two versions of the animation.
-In the first, we visualize the current 2.25% section of the complete path (780m), revealing the intricate dynamics of errorgenerated virtual motion.
-In the second version, we visualize the current 2.25% building up the whole path.
-To contextualize the visuals, we display all the dataset values: longitude, latitude, altitude, distance, hop (time between the two waypoints), speed, and heading at the bottom; and the recording date, time, duration, and path length at the top of the frame.
-The animations are resolution independent, and are usually presented precomposed in parallel as a single channel UHD video, or as a synchronized two-channel HD video (Figures 4 and 5).
+In the first, we isolate the current 2.25% (780m) section of the whole path, revealing the intricate dynamics of error-generated virtual motion.
+In the second, we follow the current 2.25% building up the whole path.
+To contextualize the visuals, we display all the values from the dataset: longitude, latitude, altitude, distance, hop (time between the two waypoints), speed and heading at the bottom, and the recording date, time, duration and path length at the top of the frame.
+The animations are resolution independent, and are usually presented either as synchronized twochannel HD videos in parallel, or precomposed in parallel as a single channel UHD video (Figures 4 and 5).